muratk5n/thirdwave/en/index.md

 ---

-They are interesting spectacles surely, in the way imitative animal acts are interesting, a video of a dancing cat, or karate monkey.
-But does the cat dance due to a deep need for dance?
-Does monkey truly know karate?

----

 Lowe: "Why AlphaFold [NN in biology] won’t revolutionise drug discovery..
 DeepMind’s AlphaFold team has been having quite a run of success in predicting protein structures.
 This has long been